cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   dictionary attacks upon server compromise or honest-but-curious servers.
-  The authors suggest implementing the OPRF phase as a Threshold OPRF {{TOPPSS}}, effectively forcing an attacker to act online or to control at least t key shares, where t is the threshold number of shares necessary to recombine the secret OPRF key, and only then be able to run an offline dictionary attack.
+  The authors suggest implementing the OPRF phase as a Threshold OPRF {{TOPPSS}}, effectively forcing an attacker to act online or to control at least t key shares (among the total n), where t is the threshold number of shares necessary to recombine the secret OPRF key, and only then be able to run an offline dictionary attack.
 This implementation only affects the server and change nothing for the client.
+  Furthermore, if the Threshold OPRF servers holding these keys are separate from the authentication server, then recovering all n shares would still not suffice to run an offline dictionnary attack without access to the client record database.
   However, this mechanism is out of scope for this document.

 The following list enumerates notable differences and refinements from the original